super-linter/super-linter/docs/descriptors/bash_bash_exec.md

 ## Configuration

+### bash-exec configuration

+- bash-exec has no known capability to configure custom rules
+- bash-exec has no known capability to inline-disable rules

+### Super-linter configuration

 | Variable | Description | Default value |
 | ----------------- | -------------- | -------------- |
 | VALIDATE_BASH_EXEC | Activate or deactivate bash-exec | `true` |